A jargon free guide to investing for freelancers and self-employed creative workers

 Finally, even if you – like many others – are focussing on paying off debts, or building an emergency fund, you can still research your options (as all investors should) and make a plan.
 Not having the funds right now doesn’t mean you can’t take action.

 That’s it for now!
-Next time I’m going to discuss some of the types of assets you can buy, how you can get started and some key ways to manage the risks associated with investing.
+Next time I’m going to discuss some how to get ready to invest…

 Want to find out more about investing options?
 These are good starting points…

 - MoneySavingExpert.com is an independent organisation that compares financial products, like ISAs and pension providers

 - PensionsAdvisoryService.co.uk offers free and impartial guidance on workplace and personal pensions: 0800 011 3797

 - MoneyAdviceService.org.uk offers free and impartial money advice, set up by UK government